 Which is better: a prepaid tuition plan or a college savings plan?

-Think of a college savings plan as a 401k, and a prepaid tuition plan like a pension.
+Think of a college savings plan like a 401k, and a prepaid tuition plan like a pension.
 Prepaid plans are protected from bear markets and are not tied to how one investment changes relative to another.
 As a result, when a savings plan loses money, a prepaid plan continues to increase in value assuming that tuition increases.

 However, there are drawbacks to the prepaid plan.
-For most families, the greater return potential and flexibility of a 529 savings plans are a better option.
+For most families, the greater return potential and flexibility of a 529 savings plan are a better option.
 Prepaid plans limit your school choice to options within the state or network.
 While you may withdraw funds for out-of-state institutions, you will incur a penalty for doing so.
 In addition, like a pension, a prepaid plan is only as good as the institution backing it.
 Make sure the plan is backed with full faith by the state sponsor or schools that are required to honor the account holders.

 Ultimately, the type of plan you choose depends on your financial circumstances and personal budget considerations.
 Our experts can help you determine what plan, and which state, offers the best 529 plan for you and your family.